Academic Writing – July 4-5, 2017

 Assessing the labour market is not an easy thing to do.
 Finding the “right” job is a challenge and is an investment in time and energy.
 A clear roadmap will help to focus research about job positions and not to get lost in the many interesting opportunities offered by employers.

-In this workshop participants will work on their road map to a job in industry.
-The concept is based on intensive working units and coaching sessions to support participants developing strategies how to search for the right jobs.
-Understanding the aim of application documents and combining the “right” information in application documents will be one asset of the workshop.
-Understanding the mechanisms of personnel recruitment and employers perspective is another important aspect to better meet employer’s needs.
-Providing hands- on methods and practical exercises directly on the participants profiles will help to initiate first steps on the job road map.
+In this workshop, participants worked on their road map to a job in industry.
+The concept was based on intensive working units and coaching sessions to support participants in developing strategies for searching for the right jobs.
+Understanding the aim of application documents and combining the “right” information in those documents was one key aspect of the workshop.
+Understanding the mechanisms of personnel recruitment and the employer’s perspective was another important aspect to better meet employers’ needs.
+Providing hands-on methods and practical exercises directly on the participants’ profiles helped to initiate the first steps on their job road map.

 Continue reading “Career Paths into Industry – Starting the application process (12./13.
 December 2016)”